Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Introduction

 \subsection{Contributions}

 The main primitive of this work is to provide a comprehensive statistical analysis of the empirical EOT cost with respect to $n$ and $\epsilon$ in terms of the intrinsic dimension of the (possibly different) underlying measures.
-Fueled by findings of \parencite{Hundrieser2022}, which assert that empirical (unregularized) OT adapts to lower complexity, we show that the empirical EOT cost estimator also obeys this principle and thus enjoys better constants in $\epsilon^{-1}$ if only one measure admits low intrinsic dimension.
+Fueled by findings of \citet{Hundrieser2022}, which assert that empirical (unregularized) OT adapts to lower complexity, we show that the empirical EOT cost estimator also obeys this principle and thus enjoys better constants in $\epsilon^{-1}$ if only one measure admits low intrinsic dimension.

-To formulate our general LCA result, we first show for Polish spaces $\XX$ and $\YY$ with a bounded and measurable cost function $\c : \XX \times \YY \to \R$ that the EOT cost admits a dual formulation over a single function class $\FC{}$ which depends on the cost function $\c$ and the regularization parameter $\epsilon$ (\autoref{thm:eot_duality}),
+To formulate our general LCA result, we first show for Polish spaces $\XX$ and $\YY$ with a bounded and measurable cost function $\c : \XX \times \YY \to \R$ that the EOT cost admits a dual formulation over a single function class $\FC{}$, defined in \eqref{eq:def_fc} in Section \ref{sec:eot_duality_and_complexity}, which depends on the cost function $\c$ and the regularization parameter $\epsilon$ (\autoref{thm:eot_duality}),